burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 3: Alignment Scores for <b>t=1</b>, <a target="_blank" href="https://erdem.pl/2021/04/introduction-to-attention-mechanism">Source: erdem.pl</a> </figcaption>
 </figure>

 At $t=1$ we're going to use $s_{t-1}$ decoder state to computer alignment scores.
-To compute alignment score for every encoder state we're using a function that is called _alignment function_ but it's just a MLP (MultiLayer Perceptron).
+To compute the alignment score for every encoder state we're using a function that is called _alignment function_ but it's just an MLP (MultiLayer Perceptron).
 Each alignment score can be treated as "how much $h_1$ is useful in predicting the output in the state $s_0$".
-Alignment function outputs a scalar value which is a real number and we cannot use it just like that, we have to normalize those values using softmax function.
+The alignment function outputs a scalar value which is a real number and we cannot use it just like that, we have to normalize those values using the softmax function.

 ### 2. Compute attention weights